 Unpredictable: Radiation has a hardening and drying effect over the skin of the treated area and my affect sweat glands and nerve endings causing lack of sensation or paresthesis (numbness, tingling).
 If radiation is placed inside the vagina will dry and harden the area.
 In short...
 Is unpredictable. ...Read more

 - How do i take care of a black eye after 3 days?

-- How should i take care of the diaphragm?
+- How long should i take probiotics after antibiotics?